Tooth decay: Tertiary dentin

 In response to dental caries, there may be production of more dentin in the direction of the pulp.
 This new dentin is referred to as tertiary dentin.
 Tertiary dentin is produced to protect the pulp for as long as possible from the advancing bacteria.
 As more tertiary dentin is produced, the size of the pulp decreases.
 This type of dentin has been subdivided according to the presence or absence of the original odontoblasts.
 If the odontoblasts survive long enough to react to the dental caries, then the dentin produced is called "reactionary" dentin.
 If the odontoblasts are killed, the dentin produced is known as "reparative" dentin.

-In the case of reparative dentin, other cells are needed to assume the role of the destroyed odontoblasts.
+In the case of reparative dentin, other cells must assume the role of the destroyed odontoblasts.
 Growth factors, especially TGF-β, are thought to initiate the production of reparative dentin by fibroblasts and mesenchymal cells of the pulp.
 Reparative dentin is produced at an average of 1.5 μm/day, but can be increased to 3.5 μm/day.
 The resulting dentin contains irregularly shaped dentinal tubules that may not line up with existing dentinal tubules.
 This diminishes the ability for dental caries to progress within the dentinal tubules.

 Cementum

 The incidence of cemental caries increases in older adults as gingival recession occurs from either trauma or periodontal disease.
-It is a chronic condition that forms a large, shallow lesion and slowly invades first the root's cementum and then dentin to cause a chronic infection of the pulp (see further discussion under classification by affected hard tissue).
-Because dental pain is a late finding, many lesions are not detected early, resulting in restorative challenges and increased tooth loss.
+It is a chronic condition that forms a large, shallow lesion and slowly invades the root's cementum and then dentin, causing a chronic pulp infection (see further discussion under classification by affected hard tissue).
+Because dental pain is a late finding, many early lesions remain undetected, leading to restorative challenges and increased tooth loss.